staltz/ppppp-dict/protospec.md

 }
 ```

-RECOMMENDED that the `msg.content.update` is as flat as possible (no nesting).
+RECOMMENDED that the `msg.data.update` is as flat as possible (no nesting).

 ## Supersedes links